bloomberg/memray/README.md

 - 🕵️‍♀️ Traces every function call so it can accurately represent the call stack, unlike sampling profilers.
 - ℭ Also handles native calls in C/C++ libraries so the entire call stack is present in the results.
 - 🏎 Blazing fast!
-Profiling causes a minimal slowdown in the application.
+Profiling slows the application only slightly.
 Tracking native code is somewhat slower, but this can be enabled or disabled on demand.
 - 📈 It can generate various reports about the collected memory usage data, like flame graphs.
 - 🧵 Works with Python threads.